Characterizing Vortex-Driven Dynamics in the Solar Atmosphere Using Information Theory: Methods

 We ran this tracking method automatically across all time steps and heights, effectively building a 3D cylindrical region that follows the magnetic flux tube over time.
-Although vorticity was also computed, it was not used to define the tracking path.
-Magnetic flux concentrations appear before the vortex forms and remain after it fades, making them a more consistent reference.
+Magnetic flux concentrations appear before the vortex forms and remain after it fades away, making them a more consistent reference.
 This approach also lets us compare regions with and without strong vortex activity to better isolate the effects of coherent rotation.
 An example of the selected region at 500 seconds and 3 Mm height is shown in Figure \ref{fig:masked}, with red arrows marking the direction of the velocity field and the location of the mask.